Skip to main content

 Where is the RSV vaccine available?

-You may be able to get your RSV vaccination at your doctor's office, your workplace, local pharmacies, community clinics, and other locations.
-Reach out to your state or local health department to find out about places that offer RSV vaccines in your area.
+You may be able to get your RSV shot at your doctor's office, your workplace, local pharmacies, community clinics, and other locations.
+For more information, dial 211, reach out to your state health department, or contact organizations that support older adults and people with disabilities:

 How do you prevent RSV naturally?